lazyoracle/lazyoracle/README.md

 - 🔭 I’m currently working on:
   - [C3](https://www.github.com/q-optimize/c3) - An Integrated toolset for Control, Calibration and Characterization of Quantum Devices
-  - [deepGEFF](https://github.com/esowc/wildfire-forecasting) - A Deep Learning system for modelling wildfire behaviour
-  - [ml-fuel](http://github.com/wikilimo/ml-fuel) - An ML toolkit for predicting fuel load in wildfire modelling
 - 🌱 I’m currently learning:
   - Experiment Design using [pyro-ppl](https://github.com/pyro-ppl/pyro)
   - Scientific Software development using C++
 - 👯 I’m looking to collaborate on:
   - A PyTorch based Quantum Machine Learning library
+- I have previously worked on:
+  - [deepGEFF](https://github.com/esowc/wildfire-forecasting) - A Deep Learning system for modelling wildfire behaviour
+  - [ml-fuel](http://github.com/wikilimo/ml-fuel) - An ML toolkit for predicting fuel load in wildfire modelling
 - 💬 Ask me about:
   - Scientific Software development using Python
   - DevOps, MLOps and CI/CD tools